chewbarcco/carbon-footprint-calculator-e2e-tests/README.md

 # Carbon Footprint Calculator E2E Tests

 This repository is an automation exercise for tests based on the web platform [EPA’s Carbon Footprint Calculator](https://www3.epa.gov/carbon-footprint-calculator/).
+- Note: this is a simple, clear, and concise test automation approach for UI.

 ## Test approach, test scenarios and test data

 For this test approach, I defined the average US energy consumption as test data.
 And I defined some test cases in two scenarios.
 In the first scenario, I perform some validations on the home, in the people and zip code fields.
 Following main and exception flow to validate error messages.
 In the second scenario, I carry out a normal calculation flow until the end, validating the sum of the pre-defined values ​​used in the test.

+Some acceptance criteria were described in gherkin language, just for exemplification and can be found in the [acceptance-criteria]() folder in the project root.

+Some bugs found were described in detail in how to reproduce them just to exemplify.
+They can be found in the [bugs]() folder in the project root.

 ## Test automation